 Some inscriptions were written in Egyptian, Sumerian, Greek, Etruscan, and other ancient languages that were never spoken in North America.
 If they are not faked, they are strong evidence of significant contact by numerous ancient cultures with the North American continent long before Columbus or the Scandinavians set foot here.

-The story is so far completely mysterious.
+The story is so far complete nonsense completely mysterious.
 It is not clear if Burrows just made the whole story up.
 There is also the theory of a 19th century secret society, The Knights of the Golden Circle, making the inscribed stones for either ceremonial or fund-raising purposes.

 However, Burrows was the only one who has ever seen the cave, there has been no scientific examination.
 The artifacts were never catalogued and never examined consequently.
-When an item was sold and later proofed to be faked, he admitted that it was a replica.
+When an item was sold and later proofed to be faked, he "admitted" that it was a replica.
 At last we believe he made the whole story up, including the cave itself, for money, free meals and the attention he got.
 It did not work as good as he might have thought, but it worked good enough for him.